 The recommended colonoscopy age

-Because colorectal cancer is on the rise in people younger than 50, major medical associations, including the American Cancer Society and the U.S. Preventive Services Task Force, have updated their guidelines to recommend regular screening start at age 45 — five years younger than prior recommendations.
+Because colorectal cancer is on the rise in people younger than 50, major medical associations, including the ACS and the U.S. Preventive Services Task Force, have updated their guidelines to recommend regular screening start at age 45 — five years younger than prior recommendations — and continue through age 75.

-But even if you’re not 45 and you start to notice some of the symptoms mentioned above, Dr. Schnoll-Sussman recommends talking to your doctor: “The days of a young person thinking they can’t get colon cancer are over.”
+But if you're younger than 45 and you start to notice some of the symptoms mentioned above, Dr. Schnoll-Sussman recommends talking to your doctor: “The days of a young person thinking they can’t get colon cancer are over.”

 How is colorectal cancer typically treated?